Excellent

 Xanax addiction is a concern.
 Symptoms can include a preoccupation with obtaining the drug, using it in higher doses than prescribed, experiencing withdrawal symptoms when you’re not taking it, and continued use despite negative consequences.

-Addiction can affect your daily functioning and relationships and often requires professional intervention and treatment to overcome.
+Addiction can affect your daily functioning and relationships and often requires professional intervention and treatment.

 Xanax withdrawal signs